Simeon V. Marcelo: Impeachment of President Estrada

-Atty.
-Simeon V. Marcelo first attained national prominence in late 2000 during the Senate impeachment trial of then President Joseph Estrada.
-As the selected lead private trial prosecutor in the first impeachment proceedings against a sitting president, Sonny Marcelo displayed his skills as a seasoned litigator when he presented the prosecution's star witness, Ilocos Sur Gov Luis “Chavit” Singson.
+Marcelo first attained national prominence in 2000 during the Senate impeachment trial of then President Joseph Estrada.
+As the selected lead private trial prosecutor in the first impeachment proceedings against a sitting president, Marcelo presented the prosecution's star witness, Ilocos Sur Gov Luis "Chavit" Singson.

-The day after the first of the three days (13–15 December 2000) that Governor Singson was presented on the witness stand, the Philippine Daily Inquirer published an article (together with a photo showing Atty.
-Marcelo propounding questions to Governor Singson) on its front page.
-The article, entitled “House prosecution panel get a big favor”, reads in part:
+Singson took the witness stand on 13–15 December 2000.
+The Philippine Daily Inquirer published "House prosecution panel get a big favor", which read:

 “Whoever suggested the engagement of the services of lawyer Simeon Marcelo to conduct the direct examination of Ilocos Sur Gov. Luis Singson in yesterday’s hearing did the prosecution a big favor.
 So far, Marcelo appears to be doing a good job.
 He has skillfully guided Singson through the maze of transactions he allegedly undertook for the benefit of President Estrada without inviting serious objections from the defense lawyers.